Lab Director

 Email: sgarrett@unc.edu

-Shedrick Garrett is a fourth-year graduate student in the Developmental Psychology program.
+Shedrick Garrett is a fifth-year graduate student in the Developmental Psychology program.
 He received his B.S. in Psychology and Neuroscience with an area of emphasis in Behavioral Neuroscience from West Virginia University in 2021.
 As an undergrad, he also worked as a summer research assistant at the University of Virginia.
 His research interests explore the role of social and digital domains on marginalized youths’ socialization experiences and development.
 In his free time, Garrett enjoys reading, watching movies, and swimming.

 Ryan Tsai, M.S.